 Flapjacks can grow quickly in wide clusters and work well for xeriscape landscapes or rock gardens in regions prone to droughts.
-Once mature, these plants can produce yellow shaded flowers in the spring, and the wide, thick, fleshy leaves can take on a striking red tinge around the edges in winter.
+Once mature, these plants can produce yellow-shaded flowers in the spring, and the wide, thick, fleshy leaves can take on a striking red tinge around the edges in winter.
 This is why it's sometimes also referred to as the "red pancake."
 Be aware that all parts of kalanchoe succulents are toxic to both humans and pets.

 |Botanical Name||Kalanchoe luciae|

 |Plant Type||Evergreen succulent|